AidanAmericanU/Portfolio/README.md

 # Portfolio
 My portfolio consists of a revised version of my presentation and poster.
  * Please use this link to view my revised poster.
-You may have to zoom out, depending on the size and ratio of your screen. https://aidanamericanu.github.io/Portfolio/
+You may have to zoom out, depending on the size and ratio of your screen.
+It did not show a ghost column on my laptop, so I believe that issue should be fixed. https://aidanamericanu.github.io/Portfolio/

 # Research Topics